990aa/kivixa/docs/ADVANCED_GESTURE_HANDLING.md

 ## Overview

-This document describes the advanced gesture handling system with precise control over the gesture arena, platform-specific input configuration, and professional workspace layout for Kivixa.
+This document describes the advanced gesture handling system with precise control over the gesture arena, platform-specific input configuration, and  workspace layout for Kivixa.

 ---